-Khalil Osiris is an international speaker on restorative justice and transformational leadership.
-An author, educator, social activist and entrepreneur, he spent 20 years of his life in prison.
-Khalil earned his bachelor’s and master’s degrees from Boston University while incarcerated.
-He transformed his life and emerged from prison with a deep understanding of how to use personal crisis and challenges as opportunities for self-improvement.
+Khalil Osiris is an international speaker whose inspiring talks teach people to break free from their self-imposed limitations .
+He spent 20 years in prison and earned his bachelor’s and master’s degrees from Boston University during his incarceration.
+Khalil transformed his life and emerged from prison with a deep understanding of how to use personal crisis and challenges as opportunities for self-improvement.